Visit GOV.UK for up to date guidance on how to complain about a limited company.

 What we can do

-We can only assist with issues that involve forms being filed at Companies House, so you should get in touch with us if you have concerns that:
+We can only help with issues about information filed at Companies House.
+You should get in touch with us if you have concerns that:

 - a registered office has been changed without the company’s knowledge or consent

 - an individual has been appointed as an officer without their knowledge or consent